"Technical finesse and interpretative insight." Gramophone 2017

 “The dolce at the end of the Adagio is heart-wrenching."
 The Strad 2017

 Bartholomew LaFollette has a rich and varied career as an international solo cellist and chamber musician.
 His debut CD of Brahms’s Sonatas for Cello and Four Serious Songs, with pianist Caroline Palmer, was released to great critical acclaim in October 2017 on the Champs Hill label.

-As a YCAT artist (Young Classical Artists Trust) with numerous performances at the Wigmore Hall, Barbican Centre, Bridgewater Hall and the Royal Festival Hall, Bartholomew went on to win first prize at The Arts Club's and Decca Records' inaugural Classical Music Award.
-He was also the first recipient of the Irish Chamber Orchestra's Ardán Award.
+As a YCAT artist (Young Classical Artists Trust) Bartholomew gave numerous performances at the Wigmore Hall, Barbican Centre, Royal Festival, and Bridgewater halls.
+He went on to win first prize at The Arts Club's and Decca Records' inaugural Classical Music Award.
+Bartholomew was also the first recipient of the Irish Chamber Orchestra's Ardán Award.

-Bartholomew is also a sought-after chamber musician and his recent musical collaborators have included Anthony Marwood, Christian Tetzlaff, Alina Ibragimova and András Keller.
-He frequently appears with the award winning Doric String Quartet with whom he recorded Eric Wolfgang Korngold's string sextet for the Chandos label.
+Bartholomew’s musical collaborations have included Anthony Marwood, Christian Tetzlaff, Alina Ibragimova and András Keller.
+He works with the award-winning Doric String Quartet with whom he recorded Eric Wolfgang Korngold's string sextet for the Chandos label.

 Born in Philadelphia, Bartholomew LaFollette has lived in Britain since the age of 13.
 At the age of twenty-six he was appointed Principal Cello Teacher at the distinguished Yehudi Menuhin School.
 Bartholomew is artistic director of the Marryat Players International Chamber Music Festival, now in its fourth year, which takes place in Wimbledon Village.